DividoFinancialServices/divido-api-php/README.md

 Cancellation
 ------------------

-Mark an application as cancelled and notify the underwriter, only possible if application is DRAFT, REFERRED, INFO-NEEDED, ACTION-CUSTOMER, ACTION-RETAILER, ACTION-LENDER, ACCEPTED, DEPOSIT-PAID, SIGNED.
+Mark an application as cancelled and notify the underwriter, only possible if application is DRAFT, REFERRED, INFO-NEEDED, ACTION-CUSTOMER, ACTION-RETAILER, ACTION-LENDER, ACCEPTED, DEPOSIT-PAID, PARTIALLY-ACTIVATED, SIGNED.

 #### Example Request
    `POST` https://secure.divido.com/v1/cancellation `HTTP/1.1`